alexseymer/WAPOR2023_W5_ASDQ/.ipynb_checkpoints/README-checkpoint.md

 ### Installing Python

 Python can be installed in various ways, but we recommend using [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html), which makes installing jupyter very simple.
-To install conda, you need to the relevant installer [here](https://docs.conda.io/en/latest/miniconda.html).
+To install conda, you need to execute the relevant installer [here](https://docs.conda.io/en/latest/miniconda.html).

 ### Installing Jupyter

 The [Jupyter Project](https://docs.jupyter.org/en/latest/) provides a range of applications for various application szenarios, which mostly deal with [Jupyter Notebooks](https://docs.jupyter.org/en/latest/#what-is-a-notebook).
-We will use [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/index.html) to run the Jupyter Notebooks in the the git repository locally.
+We will use [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/index.html) to run the Jupyter Notebooks in the the git repository locally on your computer.

 Open a terminal and run the following code: